Orienting undirected phylogenetic networks: Specific classes

-Let~$s_\rho$ be the side (of~$G(N)$ and of $G(N')$) containing the root.
-We first observe that each side~$s\neq s_\rho$ contains at most three leaves in~$N'$.
-To see this, note that~$s$ corresponds to at most two sides of~$G(N'_d)$; both sides may contain a leaf and the two sides may meet at a reticulation with a leaf as child.
-Now consider the side~$s_\rho$, which corresponds to at most three sides of~$G(N'_d)$.
-Namely~$s_1,s_2$ and, if \remiee{an internal node of $s_{\rho}$ is a reticulation~$r$ in $N'_d$ \leoooo{(which must then be adjacent to a leaf)}, } a third side~$s_3$ that also enters~$r$.
-Sides~$s_1$ and~$s_2$ contain no leaves and~$s_3$ (if it exists) at most one leaf.
-In addition, the leaf~$x_\rho$ is on side~$s_\rho$ and if~$r$ has a child that is a leaf, then this leaf is also on~$s_\rho$.
-Hence, also side~$s_\rho$ contains at most three leaves in total, with~$x_\rho$ the first or the last leaf on this side.
+Let $N'$ denote the underlying undirected binary phylogenetic network of $N'_d$, and let $s_\rho$ be the side of~$G(N')$ containing $x_{\rho}$.
+We next show that each side $s\neq s_\rho$ of $G(N')$ contains at most three leaves of $N'$.
+To see this, $s$ corresponds to at most two sides of $G(N'_d)$; if $s$ corresponds to exactly two sides, then these sides meet at a reticulation of $N'_d$ with a leaf as a child (see Figure~\ref{fig:SideCorrespondence}).
+Thus $s$ contains at most three leaves of $N'$.
+On the other hand, the side $s_\rho$ of $G(N')$ corresponds to at most three sides of $G(N'_d)$.
+Namely, $s_1$, $s_2$, and a third side $s_3$ if \remie{an internal vertex of $s_{\rho}$ corresponds to a reticulation $r$ of $N'_d$ (see Figure~\ref{fig:SideCorrespondence}).
+If a third side $s_3$ exists, then $r$ is the parent of a leaf of $N'_d$. } Sides $s_1$ and $s_2$ of $G(N'_d)$ contain no leaves of $N'_d$ and, if it exists, $s_3$ contains at most one leaf of $N'_d$.
+In addition, the leaf~$x_\rho$ is on the side $s_\rho$ of $G(N')$ and, if $s_3$ exists and $r$ has a child that is a leaf, then this leaf is also on the side $s_\rho$ of $G(N')$.
+Hence the side $s_\rho$ also contains at most three leaves of $N'$ in total, where $x_\rho$ is either the first or the last leaf when the leaves of $N'$ on $s_{\rho}$ are ordered.

-Let~$N^r$ be the network obtained by applying the chain reduction with respect to~$e_\rho$ to~$N$ and let~$s_\rho$ be the side of~$G(N)$ containing the root.
-Then~$N^r$ can be obtained by adding leaves to~$N'$ and relabelling leaves.
-Hence, since~$N'$ can be tree-child rooted at~$e_\rho$ and the class of tree-child networks is leaf-addable,~$N^r$ can be tree-child rooted at~$e_\rho$.
+Let $N^r$ be the undirected binary phylogenetic network obtained from $N$ by applying a \remiee{rooted $3$-chain reduction} with respect to~$e_\rho$.
+Since $G(N^r)=G(N')$, it follows that $N^r$ can be obtained from $N'$ by adding leaves and, if necessary, relabelling leaves.
+Therefore, as $N'$ can be tree-child rooted at~$e_\rho$ and the class of tree-child networks is leaf-addable,~$N^r$ can be tree-child rooted at~$e_\rho$.
+Hence $N$ is $3$-chain reducible with respect to $e_{\rho}$.
+It now follows that the class of binary tree-child networks is $3$-chain reducible. \end{proof}